sharma-Paras/Game-of-Life-Java/README.md

 # Game-of-Life-Java
-Implementtion of Conways game of life in java
+Implementation of Conways game of life in java